storybuilder-org/StoryCAD/ROADMAP.md

 We'll test to insure that the Microsoft rendering issue is fixed, and if so, replace SyncFusion's ComboBoxes with Microsoft's again.

 There is one additional consideration: the Purpose of Scene is a multi-valued ComboBox, which the Microsoft ComboBox doesn't support.
-However, it should be possible to switch to a ListView with checkboxes, and show them as a tooltip
+However, it should be possible to switch to a ListView with checkboxes.

 ### Purpose of Scene rewrite (#457)

 To fix the Purpose of Scene issue mentioned above, we need to replace the multi-value ComboBox with a (Microsoft) Listview with a data template that contains a CheckBox.
 Checked values in the ListViewItems can contain multiple values.

 ### Revise Character Relationships 'Create a new relationship' (#458)